ver8ung/athalianamsmc/README.md

 - plots the results of a single run after it completes

 ToDo:
-- general strategy : one big script with this approach or multiple smaller ones that can be run together in a batch job file ?!
 - implement cross coalescence runs
 - refine the code